K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.7"/>  4.7.
 Setting Information

-**Administrator menu provides ta function to retrieve, register, and modify settings information on the Paas-ta portal.<br>**
+**Administrator menu provides ta function to retrieve, register, and modify settings information on the K-PaaS AP portal.<br>**

-1. Check setting information used in PaaS-TA Portal.
+1. Check setting information used in K-PaaS AP Portal.
 ![60]

-2. Modify and save the settings used at PaaS-TA Portal.
+2. Modify and save the settings used at K-PaaS AP Portal.
 ![62]

 ### <a name="4.8"/>  4.8.
 Quota Management

-**Operator Menu provides checking, registering, modifying, and deleting of PaaS-TA Portal's organization and space quota.<br>**
+**Operator Menu provides checking, registering, modifying, and deleting of K-PaaS AP Portal's organization and space quota.<br>**

 ![46]